Expert Panel for Cosmetic Ingredient Safety

-The safety of glycerin has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-In 2014, CIR evaluated available scientific data for glycerin, which demonstrated low oral and dermal (skin) adverse effects following single and repeated doses.
-In addition, data showed that there were no reported allergic skin reactions in human clinical studies.
+The available scientific data for glycerin demonstrated low oral and dermal (skin) adverse effects following single and repeated doses.
+In addition, data showed there were no reported allergic skin reactions in human clinical studies.

-In multiple laboratory reproduction and developmental safety studies, glycerin did not produce any adverse effects on parental reproductive capability or growth development, fertility or reproductive performance of their offspring.
-In a human fertility study of male employees who manufacture synthetic glycerin, who would be expected to be exposed to higher levels of the material, there were no differences observed in sperm counts or percentage of normally shaped sperm compared with a group who did not work with glycerin.
+In multiple laboratory reproduction and developmental safety studies, glycerin did not produce any adverse effects on parental reproductive capability or growth development, fertility, or reproductive performance of their offspring.
+In a human fertility study of male employees who manufacture synthetic glycerin and who would be expected to be exposed to higher levels of the material than consumers using cosmetics, there were no differences observed in sperm counts or percentage of normally shaped sperm compared with a group who did not work with glycerin.

-In addition, in multiple laboratory studies showed that glycerin did not cause genetic mutations.
-In several laboratory studies where both natural and synthetic glycerin were administered orally for up to two years, there was no evidence of increased tumor incidence (i.e., glycerin does not cause cancer).
+In addition, multiple laboratory studies showed glycerin did not cause genetic mutations nor was there evidence of increased tumor incidence where both natural and synthetic glycerin were administered orally for up to two years (i.e., glycerin does not cause cancer).

 The U.S. Food and Drug Administration (FDA) recognizes glycerin as generally recognized as safe (GRAS) for its use in food packaging and it is a multiple-purpose GRAS food substance when used in accordance with good manufacturing practices.
 Glycerin is on FDA’s list of approved direct and indirect food additives.
 Also, glycerin is FDA-approved for use in over-the-counter (OTC) drugs such as anorectal drug products, skin protectants, ophthalmic drugs, and oral health care products.